OCTOBER 2013 HIGHLIGHTS

 Prices include buyers premium.

-On December 2nd, Grogan and Company conducted their annual December auction to a standing room only crowd.
-The over 500 lots of Fine Art, Furniture, Decorative Works of Art, Silver, Jewelry and Oriental Rugs from various estates and collections, achieved over $800,000.
+December 2, 2012: Grogan and Company conducted an auction of over 500 lots of Fine Art, Furniture, Decorative Works of Art, Silver, Jewelry and Oriental Rugs from various estates and collections, achieved over $800,000.

 The sale began with a selection of fine art, including four works by Alexander Calder that brought the highest prices of the day and sold over the phone to the same bidder.
 Red, Blue and Yellow Man and Skeleton Drinking Wine, two gouaches created in 1973 by Calder, were gifts to his neighbors, William and Virginia Chess of Connecticut.
 The Man, inscribed "To Virginia", sold for 36,580, while the Skeleton, inscribed "to Wm Chess", sold for $35,400.
 A Calder hand hammered silver initial brooch brought $11,800, while a heart shaped brooch, brought $10,030.
 Calder, an American modernist, best known as the inventor of the mobile, was a prolific artist creating sculptures, paintings, prints and over 1,800 pieces of jewelry.
 The same collection also included a Molded Copper Weathervane in the form of a Grasshopper made by Cushing and White of Waltham, Massachusetts in the late 19th century.
 The 40 inch three dimensional Grasshopper, which was acquired by Mrs. Chess in the 1930's at an Antique shop in Boston for a small sum, sold for $6,195 to an expert on Cushing and White Weathervanes.